JoelPoah/DELE_CA2/readme.md

 # To do list

 DCGAN:
-- ADDing FID
-- Research about Gradient Tape and explain how it works
+- matching params descr and gen
-- Read research papers and add to list
+- add augmenting

 ACGAN: